ariag713/Mono-Cycle/logbook.md

 - Integrated the booster module into the circuit to raise the voltage to 10V using a voltage regulator.
 Also connected a battery charger to streamline the power supply system.

 ### **10/29/24**
-- Began the look-like design phase in SolidWorks, focusing on creating a model that resembles the final product.
+- Began the look-like design phase in Autodesk Fusion, focusing on creating a model that resembles the final product.
 Continued material selection for construction and assembly.

 ### **11/04/24**
 - Implemented the HC-05 Bluetooth module with Arduino for wireless motor control.
 Wrote and ran code to integrate the L298N motor driver, enabling PWM control for precise motor speed adjustments.